Lazizkhan1/RayTracingJava/README.md

 ### Purpose
-A Ray tracing application based on [The Cherno's](https://github.com/TheCherno) [Ray tracing series](https://www.youtube.com/playlist?list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl).
+A Ray tracing rayTracing based on [The Cherno's](https://github.com/TheCherno) [Ray tracing series](https://www.youtube.com/playlist?list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl).
 The purpose of this project, I will learn more about using java performance in graphics programming and improving my math knowledge as well.
 ___